 Larry Feign began his career as a caricature artist at Honolulu’s Waikiki Beach, later moving to Los Angeles to work for a Hollywood animation studio.
 In 1985 he visited Hong Kong, intending to stay for two weeks, and ended up staying and making a name for himself as a cartoonist.
 His Lily Wong daily comic strip was considered a bellwether of life and politics in the territory, and was reprinted widely around the world.
 His first book, Aieeyaaa!, became the best-selling English-language book in Hong Kong publishing history.
 In 1997 Larry was commissioned by Britain’s The Independent to chronicle in cartoons Hong Kong’s final 100 days under British rule.
 His satirical commentary about the Hong Kong handover was Time Magazine’s first-ever full-page cartoon essay.

 During a two-year hiatus in London, Feign illustrated for various magazines, before returning to Hong Kong to write, produce, and direct animation for television and other media, as well as write for magazines.
-In 2011 he received a MacDowell Fellowship from America’s oldest artist colony.
+He has received writing fellowships and grants from the MacDowell Colony in the USA, Fundação Obras in Portugal, and the Hong Kong Arts Development Council.
 He is currently working on several books, including both humor and serious historical fiction.

 Larry has been married for over three decades to the clinical psychologist Dr. Cathy Tsang-Feign (Mom’s happy that there’s at least one doctor in the family).
 Together they have two

-perfect children, three dogs, and the occasional snake in the garden.
+perfect children, two dogs, and the occasional snake in the garden.